 Have you ever wondered why your energy use at home changes from one month to the next, even though your routine at home stays mostly the same?
-It’s a very reasonable thing to wonder, and at the core of these mysterious fluctuations in our energy bills are some truly interesting concepts worth discussion.

 The data in this pie chart begin to shed some light on the complexity of energy use in our homes.
 It’s probably no surprise that space heating, water heating and air conditioning use energy, but the amount of energy they use can be eye-opening.